 I constantly strive to be a better teacher by assessing my methods and activities in the classroom to aid students in better understanding of the material.
-It is not enough for me to say I challenge students to become more critical thinkers, if I do not myself challenge my previous knowledge and evaluate it with an ever-changing worldview.
+It is not enough for me to say I challenge students to become more critical thinkers if I do not myself challenge my previous knowledge and evaluate it with an ever-changing media environment.
 Each year, semester, and week of class brings new challenges and opportunities to hone my skills as an instructor, but the rewards are great.
 Pursuing my research interests also inform my teaching methods and material through a sharpening of my critical thinking skills and a knowledge of current media trends.
 I see my role as an instructor as an opportunity to make an impression on the world and the future of our society.
 I teach in hopes that my students can pass on the ability to question the world around them, analyze and evaluate the knowledge they possess, and seek answers to meaningful questions.

 - Won the 2018 D. Mike Pennington Award for Mentoring JRSM students.